LSDOlab/atomics/docs/_build/html/_sources/_src_docs/extensions_folder/new_opt.rst.txt

-Adding additional design variables, constraints or changing to a different objective
+Adding additional design variables, constraints, or changing to a different objective
 ------------------------------------------------------------------------------------------
-The design variables, constraints and the objective for the optimization are all specified in the ``run_file``.
+The design variables, constraints, and the objective for the optimization are all specified in the ``run_file``.

     1) Adding additional design variables
         The design variables are specified using OpenMDAO `independent variable component <https://openmdao.org/newdocs/versions/latest/_srcdocs/packages/core/indepvarcomp.html>`_.